-AAEC 6580-6580L Microeconomics: Theory with Applications I (4 hours) AAEC 6590-6590L Microeconomics: Theory with Applications II (4 hours) AAEC 6610-6610L Quantitative Techniques in Agricultural Economics (4 hours) AAEC 6620-6620L Applied Econometrics (4 hours) AAEC 6960 International Agricultural Trade (3 hours)
+AAEC 6580-6580L Microeconomics: Theory with Applications I (4 hours) AAEC 6590-6590L Microeconomics: Theory with Applications II (4 hours) AAEC 6610-6610L Quantitative Techniques in Agricultural Economics (4 hours) AAEC 6620 Applied Econometrics (4 hours) AAEC 6960 International Agricultural Trade (3 hours)

 - B. AAEC 9 hours minimum, 6000 or above from Table 1.
-These hours cannot include the theory and quantitative requirements, AAEC 7300, or AAEC 7000. - C. AAEC 8010 Seminar Program (I hour can count toward the 29 hour minimum), including successful completion of Avoiding Plagiarism Workshop. - D. Successful completion of the Institutional Review Board online training module related to Social and Behavioral Research before the end of your first academic semester. - E. Preparation of an acceptable thesis. - F. Preparation of a draft article for publication in an academic journal. - G. Presentation of a thesis seminar. - H. Passing of a final oral examination.
+These hours cannot include the theory and quantitative requirements, AAEC 7300, or AAEC 7000. - C. AAEC 8010 Seminar Program (1 hour can count toward the 29-hour minimum), including successful completion of Avoiding Plagiarism Workshop. - D. Successful completion of GRSC 7001 in the first year and, if on assistantship, successful completion of GRSC 7770 in the first semester. - E. Successful completion of the Institutional Review Board online training module related to

+Social and Behavioral Research before the end of your first academic semester.

+- F. Preparation of an acceptable thesis.

+- G. Preparation of a draft article for publication in an academic journal.

+- H. Presentation of a thesis seminar.

+- I. Passing of a final oral examination.